Craft beer: Clouds on the horizon

 What is the one thing you'd like to tell visitors to the Guild's website?

-Award-winning and widely published historian of beer, brewing and beer styles, consultant, speaker and educator.
+Award-winning and widely published historian of beer, brewing and beer styles, consultant, speaker on beer and brewing history and educator.

 What you can offer as a writer/beer lover?